More Than a Battlefield

-Palo Alto Battlefield National Historical Park was created to recognize an important historical event, but it is also notable for its natural features.
+Palo Alto Battlefield National Historical Park was created to recognize an important historical event, but it also protects many natural resources.
 Park boundaries are drawn around more than 3,400 acres of undeveloped land.
-The park contains an abundance of plant and animal life, including many species unique to the U.S-Mexico border region.
+The park contains an abundance of plant and animal life—including many species unique to the U.S-Mexico border region.

 This assortment of habitats also supports a variety of animal life.
 Coyotes, jackrabbits, and bobcats roam the open plain.
-Javelina, opossums, tortoises and many other animals find refuge in the cover of brush.
-Rattlesnakes, scorpions, and fiddler crabs can be found in burrows under the ground while dozens of different kinds of birds, including raptors and tropical species can be spotted on their perches in tree branches.
+Javelina, opossums, tortoises and many other animals find refuge in the brush.
+Rattlesnakes, scorpions, and fiddler crabs can be found in burrows under the ground.
+Dozens of different kinds of birds, including raptors and tropical species can be spotted perched on tree branches.

-This situation creates an interesting dilemma for park management.
-As a unit of the National Park Service, Palo Alto is dedicated to appropriately documenting, protecting, and managing the natural resources on the site.
-As a National Historical Park, however, the park must place an emphasis on the historical importance of the site.
+This situation creates an interesting problem for the park.
+As a national park, Palo Alto is committed to properly documenting, protecting, and managing its natural resources.
+As a battlefield site, the park must emphasize the site's historical importance.

-Fortunately, efforts to care for the cultural and natural resources of the battlefield usually complement each other.
-Plans to preserve the battlefield generally support the preservation of plants and animals that have lived on the site since the time of the U.S.- Mexican War.
-Likewise, projects to restore the landscape to its appearance at the time of the 1846 clash commonly encourage the park to restore native habitat and species.
+Fortunately, cultural and natural resource activities at the park usually complement each other.
+Battlefield preservation projects usually support habitat preservation.
+This habit provides a home for plants and animals that have called Palo Alto their home since the time of the war.
+Similarly, projects to restore the landscape to its Mexican War era appearance generally encourage restoration of native habitat and species.